 (2) The second explanation is that steady-state error is zero, ‘s’ is also zero in steady state.
 PI controller transfer function is .
 In the books of mathematics, you will find that is undefined, so it can be any finite value (refer Figure-7).

 (3) Third explanation is, is an integrator.
 Input is zero, integration of zero is undefined.
 So the output of the PI controller may be any finite value.

 One basic difference in open loop control system & closed loop control system

-In reference to the above explanation, we will explain one basic difference in open loop control system & closed loop control system.
-Differences in open loop control system & closed loop control system, you can find in any book of control system*, but one basic difference which is related to above explanation is given here and we hope certainly it will be useful for the readers.
+In reference to the above explanation, we will explain one basic difference in an open-loop control system & a closed-loop control system.
+Differences in open-loop control system & closed-loop control system, you can find in any book of control systems*, but one basic difference which is related to the above explanation is given here and we hope certainly it will be useful for the readers.